Russian star practices despite report of positive drug test

 While the Russian team dominated the competition, Valieva was the star.
 Along with winning the short program and free skate, she became the first woman to land a quadruple jump in Olympic competition.

-Many of the skaters that took part in the team competition, including American star Nathan Chen and Russian’s Mark Kondratiuk, are due to leave Beijing shortly after competing Thursday’s free skate.
-It’s unclear if a medal ceremony will be held.
+Many of the skaters that took part in the team competition, including American star Nathan Chen and Russian’s Mark Kondratiuk, are due to leave Beijing shortly after competing Thursday.
+They would miss any medal ceremony held later.

 “Everyone is doing absolutely everything that the situation can be resolved as soon as possible,” Adams said, though he cautioned “as you know, legal issues can sometimes drag on.”